T-Ev/SubsFromDubs/README.md

 # Roadmap

-- Add more detailed loading status for AI models
 - Add option to use OpenAI whisper endpoint to reduce client side compute
 - Add mobile detection and automatically prompt for offloading Whisper to API or scale down model
 - Add dynamic language selection + more supported languages